WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 But in reality physics happen on a particle to particle basis, let's look at one:

 ![phase]({{ site.baseurl }}{{ page.images[1].image_path }})
-<p class="legend">2D simulation of particle collision in a perfect gas</p>
+<p class="legend">Looks like a really weird pool game</p>

 As the particle bumps with others, it will randomly gain or lose momentum.
 That's important because the less momentum it has, the easier it will bind with its neighbors and that will determine the *local state of matter*.

 There is this misconception that, for example, in an ice cube all water is solid.
-In reality, particles have a *probability* to be solid, liquid or gas.
+In reality, particles have a *probability* to be solid, liquid or gas[^5].
 At any given time, small parts of the ice cube will melt or vaporize to freeze again the next instant.

-That sounds too crazy to be true.
-Luckily, we can observe something similar when a substance reaches its triple point[^5]:
+Sounds too crazy to be true?
+Luckily, we can observe something similar when a substance reaches its triple point[^6]:

 ![phase]({{ site.baseurl }}{{ page.images[2].image_path }})
-<p class="legend">Life of a particle is rough man</p>
+<p class="legend">Yeah, it looks as crazy at it sounds</p>

-Going back to evaporation, in a glass of water, if a particle at the surface get bumped and gain enough momentum, it will break free and escape into the air as vapor[^6].
+Going back to evaporation, in a glass of water, if a particle at the surface get bumped and gain enough momentum, it will break free and escape into the air as vapor.

 Reciprocally, if a free water particle is slowed enough by a collision, near the surface, it will bind to others and become part of the liquid.